East Northamptonshire Council (ENC) has decided to increase its share of Council Tax due to the uncertainty about future Government funding.

 “We currently have the lowest Council Tax of any council in Northamptonshire, and almost the lowest in the country.

-“We will continue to look for savings but due to uncertainty about future government funding and because we want to continue to invest in our communities, we propose a very small increase, which for a Band D property works out over the year at £5; we think that represents good value for money.”
+“We will continue to look for savings but due to uncertainty about future government funding and because we want to continue to invest in our communities, we propose a very small increase, which for a Band D property works out over the year at £5.”